Sunscreen-tech/Sunscreen/Tables_of_things.md

 | compact Galois keys | N/A      | N/A       | N/A        | N/A        | N/A          | N/A        |

 ### Ciphertext sizes
-Precise sizes may vary with RNG.
+* Precise sizes may vary with RNG.
+* Coefficient modulus is default for 128-bit security.
+* Plain modulus = 1,000,000.
+(Should have no effect)

 | Poly degree | 1024     | 2048      | 4096      | 8192       | 16384    | 32768    |
 |-------------|----------|-----------|-----------|------------|----------|----------|
 | secret key  | 8.42 kiB | 30.19 kiB | 86.45 kiB | 422.24 kiB | 1.74 MiB | 7.06 MiB |